 You have the mechanical versions- battery/ mains electric and they work well- again mainly just minimal hard skin and not on nails.

 They all work on the basis of a rough roller spinning.
 After a while the roller reduces in effectiveness and then you replace the rollers.

-I think the first one I noticed was Amope (found here at Amazon going strong) then there was a large influx (which helps price and choice).
+I think the first one I noticed was Amope then there was a large influx (which helps price and choice).
 There are many types including:

 The above is an ArtNatural rechargable device.
 The roller spins and that reduces the hard skin through a sandpaper type of material.
 When it gets worn you replace the roller.
-This device has 4 stars and 106 reviews.
-You can find it here on Amazon.
+This device has 4 stars and 106 reviews on Amazon.

-The Amope version at Amazon is more expensive but it has 4 stars and 886 reviews- which is largest at time of writing for a hand held callus reducing device on Amazon .
+The Amope version at Amazon is more expensive, however it has 4 stars and 886 reviews- which is largest at time of writing for a hand held callus reducing device on Amazon .

 When you start looking at the various types there are a ton.
 It is up to you which you want.
 Most are of similar style and roughage.
 So it is really your preference.